Home / packaging / prototype

 Production-like prototyping (tooling and process validation)

 Production prototypes require pre-production steps that mimic final manufacturing: setting up tools, plates, and dies, and running materials through production machinery.
 These prototypes reproduce assembly sequences and material behaviors, so they are used to validate die lines, glue patterns, folding sequences, and quality tolerances that matter at scale.
-Production prototyping imposes higher setup cost but yields representative behavior for mass production.
+Production prototyping imposes a higher setup cost but yields representative behavior for mass production.

 Iteration loop: test, feedback, refine

 Design teams create a prototype, execute targeted tests, collect feedback, and update the design.
 Feedback-driven refinement improves protective structure and usability; if a prototype fails a transit or handling test because its structure does not protect the contents, designers revise structural elements and retest.
-Iteration continues while marginal improvements justify the cost and time; when further refinement increases cost or extends timelines beyond acceptable thresholds, the development team stops iterations and moves to final production setup.
+Iteration continues while marginal improvements justify the cost and time; when further refinement increases cost or extends timelines beyond acceptable thresholds, the development team stops iterations and moves to the final production setup.

 What are the Benefits of Prototype Packaging?